The Grassmannian for Celestial Superamplitudes: Grassmannian on the Celestial Sphere

 where

-are conformally invariant ``energies'' as in \cite{Sharma:2021gcz} and $\chi^\alpha,\tilde{\chi}^{\dot{\alpha}}$ are auxiliary reference spinors.
+are ``energies'' as in \cite{Sharma:2021gcz} and $\chi^\alpha,\tilde{\chi}^{\dot{\alpha}}$ are auxiliary reference spinors.
 Finally, we obtain the main result of our paper: the Mellin transform of the $\mathcal{N}=4$ sYM amplitudes in the Grassmannian formulation is